AkshayKumarGaurav/Wheater_Forecast/README.md

 Display Forecast: The retrieved weather forecast data is displayed on the screen, showing details such as temperature, weather conditions, wind speed, and more.

 # Deployment
 The Weather App is deployed and accessible online.
-You can try it out here
+[Click here](https://akshayweatherforecast.netlify.app) to visit our website.

 # How to Run Locally
 To run the Weather App locally on your machine, follow these steps: